Umer-Islam/theOdinProject/README.md

 # theOdinProject
-all the projects from TheOdinProject foundations module are pushed here.
+All the projects from TheOdinProject foundations module are pushed here.